fizzbee-io/website/content/tutorials/getting-started.md

 Click on the link above this code block, and click Run.

 On the right side, you will see the output of the model checker.
-And a link with 'States Graph' will show you all the state graph of the model.
+And a link with 'States Graph' will show you the states the model reached.

 {{% graphviz %}}
 digraph G {